dotnet/arcade/Documentation/Projects/DevOps/CI/Telemetry-Guidance.md

 ### Arcade MSBuild logger support

-Arcade's MSBuild logger will be modified to look for an `NETCORE_ENGINEERING_TELEMETRY` property.
+Arcade's MSBuild logger looks for an `NETCORE_ENGINEERING_TELEMETRY` static or global property.
 If present, then error output will be decorated in the expected [telemetry format](#telemetry-format).

-This will allow us to add telemetry properties into MSBuild targets which will then decorate the Timeline API results with the expected categorization.
+This will allow us to add telemetry properties into MSBuild projects which will then decorate the Timeline API results with the expected categorization.

-Repos with custom MSBuild targets that are using Arcade's pipeline logger, will get similar functionality by adding the "NETCORE_ENGINEERING_TELEMETRY" property group or defining an environment variable with their desired categorization (MSBuild automatically turns environment variables into MSBuild properties).
+Project properties are useful to set a generic categorization for a project.
+This model works well for Arcade because Arcade directly invokes MSBuild on a project and we can specify a categorization when that invocation occurs.
+For dynamic categorization (specifying a category to be set when a target is executing), you can use MSBuilds "Telemetry" task.

 #### Example